-We have complimentary bottled water, hot water, coffee, hot chocolate, and tea on board.
+We have complimentary bottled water on board.
 Please bring your own food and other drinks.
 Boating works up an appetite, so be sure to bring extra snacks!

 What is your season?

 As full-time Seward residents, we are always here and open for business.
 Winter is a great time to explore Seward without the crowds.
-Missing Lynx has a heater that will keep you warm inside.
+Our boats have heaters that will keep you warm inside.
 We will work with you on this to make sure you have an amazing winter experience that few ever have!
-We are Seward's only year-round water taxi, boat tour, and fishing company!

 What should I wear?